ajreynol/rexec_cvc4/README.md

 * `-B [branch name]`
 Switch to branch local and remote.
 * `-b [branch name]`
 Switch to branch on remote.
-Use this option if you changed branches manually on local independent of this script.
+Use this option if you changed branches manually on the local copy, independent of this script.
 * `-c [commit message]`
 Commit to local, rebase remote.
 * `-r`